harcokuppens/pmwiki-cookbook-booleansearchfilter/README.md

 specific cookbook.
 Next to that the `pub/` directory also containers files installed by pmwiki which you do not want to mess with.

+Normally for a devcontainer the repository as a whole is bind mounted into the container.
+However because for developing PmWiki we have as workspace folder the /var/www/html/pmwiki folder where the docker image already setups a pmwiki installation, and we only bind mount our custom wiki pages/uploads/config/cookbook and public data into it.
+However to be able to commit to git from within the container we need also the whole repository mounted in the container.
+Therefore the whole git repository folder is also bind mounted but then in the subdirectory:

+- `_GIT_REPO_COOKBOOK/`: for binding the whole git repository folder to enable git commits from within the container

 ## Open bash shell in container

 Because the `docker exec` command by default uses the user defined in `Dockerfile` or